Frequently Asked Questions

 SITE® Basic Inspector – These are individuals who can perform a Visual Inspection.

-Technician – These are individuals who can install or performance maintenance on wood-burning appliances.
+Technician – These are individuals who can install or perform maintenance on wood-burning appliances.
 They can also perform a Visual or Technical inspection.

 Chimney Sweep – these are individuals who can clean and maintain your entire wood-burning system, including cleaning the chimney.
 The can also perform a Visual or Technical inspection.